Tim Maypray

-Timothy Wayne Maypray II (May 13, 1988 – January 15, 2019) was an American professional gridiron football wide receiver.
-He most recently played for the Ottawa Redblacks of the Canadian Football League.
-Prior to playing for Ottawa, he was with the Montreal Alouettes, also of the Canadian Football League (CFL).
+Timothy Wayne Maypray II (May 13, 1988 – January 15, 2019) was an American professional gridiron football wide receiver who played in the Canadian Football League (CFL) with the Montreal Alouettes and Ottawa Redblacks.
 Maypray returned kicks for the Alouettes during the 2010 season.
 During his CFL debut against the Saskatchewan Roughriders, Maypray returned a missed field goal 125 yards for a touchdown.

 Playing career

 Amateur

 Maypray played his high school football at Randolph-Macon Academy in Front Royal, Virginia.
 He was a two-time letterman in football and basketball.

 Maypray played college football at Virginia Military Institute (VMI) where he played several different positions (wide receiver, running back and quarterback) and returned kicks.
 During his four-year career at VMI, Maypray scored 39 touchdowns.
 Maypray was named the 2006 Big South Freshman of the Year.
 He was named First Team All Big South at kick returner, and Second Team All Big South at wide receiver after his sophomore season.
 Heading into the 2009 season, Maypray received several pre-season honours including being named to the Big South Football Conference Pre-Season All Conference Team at both quarterback and as a punt returner.
 He was also voted the 2009 Big South Pre-Season Offensive Player of the Year.